wavemaker/docs/learn/app-development/services/api-designer/reimport-rest-apis-swagger.md

 :::note

 - For now, Impact Analysis is done at the Design level.
-- Issue Evaluation can be improved by disabling the **Enable API Composition** option by going to application settings.
+- Issue Evaluation can be improved  for large application by disabling the **API Composition** option by going to application settings.

 :::